sonthanhcao/es-devops/README.md

 write:packages # For Using Github docker repo
 ```
 - Create GH_TOKEN secret in your fork repository with value above
+- Create MONGODB_URI secret in your fork repository with value above

 ### Using `setup.sh` for Automated Setup